LibertyDSNP/spec/pages/DSNP/UserData.md

 * A DSNP User Id
   * Implementations MUST ensure that the principal invoking this Operation is this user, or a transparent chain of delegation from the user to the principal exists.
-* A [Key Identifier](Types/PublicKey.md#keyid) for the `keyAgreement` key pair used to encrypt any private data in the operation.
+* The index of the `publicKey_keyAgreement` key pair used to encrypt any private data in the operation.
-  (If only unencrypted user data types are included, the key identifier is optional.)
+  (If only unencrypted user data types are included, the key index may be omitted.)
 * A map containing the set of data types to update as the keys, and tuples consisting of (1) the schema version used to encode the data type, and (2) a list where each element includes a data chunk and its associated entity tag, as the values.

 If the Operation is successful, any previous data associated with the user for each data type included in the input MUST be removed and replaced by the new data.